WildCodeSchool/java-tariff-manager/curriculum/blocks/11_REST_Client_HTMX/content.md

-# Consuming REST APIs with htmx
+# REST APIs and Spring MVC Server-Side Content Rendering

-In this quest you will learn about REST Clients like Single Page Applications and the difference to Server-Side Rendering with Spring MVC.
+In this quest you will learn about REST Clients like Single Page Applications (SPA) and the difference to Server-Side Rendering with Spring MVC.

 ### What you will learn